pierre-cm/galbe/docs/concepts/error-handler.md

 The `error` argument can be any type of error thrown by your application.
 If the error originates from the Galbe framework, it will be an instance of [RequestError](#request-error).

 For example, the [Router](router.md) throws a `RequestError` with a `404` status if no route matches the incoming request path, or `405` if the path matches but the method is not allowed.
+A `405` response carries an `Allow` header listing the methods registered for that path (per RFC 9110 §15.5.6); `HEAD` is included whenever `GET` is registered, since a GET route implicitly answers `HEAD` requests with the same status and headers but an empty body (an explicitly registered `head` route takes precedence).
 Similarly, the parser and validator throw a `RequestError` with a `400` status in case of invalid input.

 ## Request Error